 On a typical night we get 25 – 35 players so you will be able to find someone to play with.
 We setup 10 tables so 20 players can play at the same time.
 8 courts are 13 ft wide and 38 long and two courts under running track are 12 ft wide by 20 ft long.
 Some players also choose to play doubles.
 Sometimes the 10th table in the back under the running track is used for coaching.

 We play in the south side of the main gym behind the blue curtain.

 The parking lot around the park district building fills up on Wednesday due to a multitude of activities at E.C.C.
 If you don’t find a free spot, you can park in the adjacent church’s parking lot, just south of the E.C.C.

 Daily fee for adult Aurora residents is $4, non-residents $5.
-Children under 18 are $4.
-If you don’t have and park district ID yet, the front desk personnel will make you one for free on the spot.
+Children under 18 are $4 regardless of residency.
+If you don’t have a park district ID yet, the front desk personnel will make you one for free on the spot.
 You must have another photo ID to prove you are who you claim to be and also sign a waiver form protecting park district from lawsuits.
-They will not sell you daily pass without the green ID.
+They will not sell you daily pass without the park district ID.
 If you loose this ID they can make you a new one for $5.
 You can pay with a credit card at the front desk.